-The year-to-date period over period increase of \$1.7 million in selling, general and administrative expenses was attributable to a \$5.6 million increase in personnel and related costs and a \$1.2 million increase in travel expenses, partially offset by a \$2.0 million decrease in professional fees, a \$1.3 million decrease in bad debt expense, a \$1.0 million decrease in facilities and infrastructure costs and a \$0.8 million decrease in other costs.
-The quarter over quarter increase in personnel and related costs was primarily due to increased salaries and benefits for the six months ended March 31, 2010.
-The increase in travel expenses was due to increased travel to support sales efforts.
-The decline in professional fees was primarily due to decreased legal fees.
-The decline in bad debt expense was due to successful collection efforts.
-The decrease in facilities and infrastructure costs was attributable primarily to a decline in allocated costs resulting from overhead reductions and exiting certain facilities in previous quarters.
+The year-to-date period over period increase of \$6.2 million in selling, general and administrative expenses was attributable to a \$9.3 million increase in personnel and related costs and a \$0.7 million increase in other costs, partially offset by a \$2.4 million decrease in professional fees and a \$1.4 million decrease in marketing expenses.
+The increase in personnel and related cost was due to increased salary and commission expenses.
+The decrease in marketing expenses was due to a reduction in marketing programs.
+The decrease in professional fees was primarily due to decreased legal fees.

-Over the next several quarters, we expect that selling, general and administrative expenses will be consistent with those incurred during the quarter ended March 31, 2010.
+Over the next several quarters, we expect that selling, general and administrative expenses as a percentage of revenues will be slightly lower than those incurred during the quarter ended March 31, 2011.